danielbereza50/Career_Projects/SEO/README.md

 blog post template:

-Meta title - The Role of Help in Help

-Meta Description - Discover the crucial role of IT support in Help, ensuring Help, Help, and Helpy for your New York, New Jersey, and beyond organization.
+Meta Title - Connecticut Microsoft 365 / Migrate to Azure Hosted Cloud

+Meta Description - Office 365, Azure Virtual Desktops & Servers for businesses in New York area and beyond.
+Visit our website today to learn more about our services.

-Page Title - The Role of Help in Modern Business
+Page Title - Microsoft 365 & Azure

-URL - /the-role-of-help-in-new-jersey-modern-business/

-Tags - IT support, training, backup

-Category - Resource
+Url - /Microsoft-365-azure-virtual-desktop-servers/

-Focus Keyword: IT support